This post may contain affiliate links. For more information, please read the full disclosure policy here.

 My friend and I only checked out Larry Berg Flight Path Park a couple of months before I left Vancouver.
 But what a cool spot!
 It’s directly in line with the airport’s south runway, so you can see planes land and take off.
 There’s also a massive globe, information about the airport, paper airplane benches (I KNOW) and picnic tables.
 If you want to do something different but free in Vancouver, check it out.

-Okay, so this is an almost-free thing to do, because you have to get the Seabus to Lonsdale Quay from Waterfront Station in downtown Vancouver (if you’re using public transport).
+Okay, so this is technically one of the best cheap things to do in Vancouver, because you have to get the Seabus to Lonsdale Quay from Waterfront Station in downtown Vancouver (if you’re using public transport).
 BUT, the sunset views from Lonsdale Quay and the Shipyards are SO worth it.
 Check out my post on where to photograph the Vancouver skyline for more photographic evidence.
 Another option is the view from nearby Waterfront Park as well.

 Free nights at museums and art galleries are one of the best free things to do in Vancouver (and any city, really).
 Vancouver Art Gallery and H.R.
 Macmillan Space Centre do free evenings each week (Tuesday and Saturday respectively).